-- 1973 Chen proves that every sufficiently large even integer is a sum of a prime and a product of at most two primes. - 1974 The probabilistic Solovay-Strassen algorithm for primality testing is published.
-It can be made deterministic under the gRH [2]. - 1975 The probabilistic Miller-Rabin algorithm for primality testing is published.
-It runs in polynomial time under the gRH [2]. - 1977 Redheffer shows that the Riemann Hypothesis is equivalent to the statement that, for any $\varepsilon > 0$, where $R_n := [R_n(i, j)]$ is the $n \times n$ matrix with entries,
+- 1973 Chen proves that every sufficiently large even integer is a sum of a prime and number which is a product of at most two primes. - 1974 The probabilistic Solovay-Strassen algorithm for primality testing is published.
+It can be made deterministic under the generalized Riemann hypothesis [2]. - 1975 The probabilistic Miller-Rabin algorithm for primality testing is published.
+It runs in polynomial time under the generalized Riemann hypothesis [2]. - 1977 Redheffer shows that the Riemann hypothesis is equivalent to the statement that for any $\varepsilon > 0$ , where $R_n := [R_n(i, j)]$ is the $n \times n$ matrix with entries